Upstate-csci/csci-580-knapsack/README.md

 Write a program which attempts to find the best solution to the knapsack problem using a genetic algorithm.

-I will provide several test cases in CodePost for this assignment.
-Details will be forth coming.
+I have provided several test cases in GitHub for this assignment.
+Also gave you createdata.py so you can create some of your own test files.

 This requires that i know which language(s) my students will use.
 I will ask in class.